OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

     *version* is specified as a string, e.g., '1.0.4'.

 **packages**
-    In the case where you only have one module there will only be one package, but the egg format allows for the existence of multiple packages.
+    In the case where you have only one module there will be only one package, but the egg format allows for the existence of multiple packages.
 You can specify *packages* as an explicit list of strings, but the easiest thing to do is to use the ``find_packages()`` function from setuptools as shown in the example above.

 **install_requires**
     This specifies the packages that your egg depends upon.
-Note that you only need to include *direct* dependencies in this list, i.e., if your package depends on *package_A* which in turn depends on *package_B*, you only need to include *package_A*.
+Note that you need to include only *direct* dependencies in this list, i.e., if your package depends on *package_A*, which in turn depends on *package_B*, you need to include only *package_A*.
 Make sure not to leave out any direct dependencies here, because doing so will result in failure to install needed dependent distributions whenever your egg is installed.
 The value of *install_requires* should be a list of strings.

 **entry_points**
-    Entry points can be used by OpenMDAO to determine what plugins are available within an egg.
+    Entry points can be used by OpenMDAO to determine which plugins are available within an egg.
 Entry points are divided into groups, and each type of OpenMDAO plugin has a particular group.
 For example, Component plugins are found in the *openmdao.component* group.
 Each individual entry